JSSiddique/Netflix-Clone/netflix-ui/README.md

 # Possible Improvements
 - Search page
-- Using a Machine Learning model to update the Recommanded movie section
+- Using a Machine Learning model to update the Recommended movie section

 # How to run
 With the terminal available, follow the instructions below: